Comments

 (18) The scheduling of assessment due dates takes into account the composition of assessment in subjects for a course.
 Wherever possible assessment due dates are not scheduled during the SWOTVAC period where most subjects in a course have heavily weighted assessment taking place during the centrally scheduled assessment period.

-(19) An assessment task weighted at 30% or less of the total assessment takes place early within the relevant teaching period in order to assess individual skills, guide needed emphasis in the curriculum, and identify support needs.
+(19) An assessment task weighted at 30% or less of the total assessment takes place early within the relevant teaching period in order to assess individual skills, guide needed emphasis in the curriculum, identify support needs and students who are academically at risk.
 The timing is adapted for the various teaching periods:

 1. for a semester-based subject within the first third of the period;